Manuel José de Arriaga Brum da Silveira

 The closure of Parliament and the amnesty awarded to Paiva Couceiro confirmed the mistrust that the republican sectors had of this man, from the time of João Chagas’ government, when as minister of war he had been permissive towards Couceiro’s monarchical attempts.
 Revolt was forthcoming.
 On 13 May of that year, sectors of the navy under Leote do Rego and José de Freitas Ribeiro sacked the Government which was replaced by that of José de Castro, sworn in on 17 May.

 The President was forced to resign on 26 May 1915 and left Belém Palace under the escort of the Republican Guard.

-Manuel de Arriaga did not recover from this setback and became a bitter man.
+Manuel de Arriaga did not from this setback and became a bitter man.
 He died two years later, on 5 March 1917.
 He was replaced by Teófilo Braga.

 He was renowned mainly as a lawyer and orator.
 Some of his political speeches are famous, in particular, "O Partido Republicano e o Congresso", given at Clube Henriques Nogueira on 11 December 1887, "A Questão da Lunda", in the Chamber of Deputies in 1891, "Descaracterização da Nacionalidade Portuguesa no regime monárquico", in 1892 in the same Chamber, "Começo de liquidação final", "A irresponsabilidade do poder executivo no regime monárquico liberal", and many others.
 Contos Sagrados, Irradiações e Harmonia Social are examples of his philosophical and poetical works.